togethercomputer/MoA/README.md

   <br>
 </div>

 FLASK offers fine-grained evaluation of models across multiple dimensions.
-Our MoA method significantly outperforms the original Qwen1.5-110B-Chat on harmlessness, robustness, correctness, efficiency, factuality, commonsense, insightfulness, completeness.
-Additionally, MoA also outperforms GPT-4 Omni in terms of correctness, factuality, insightfulness, completeness, and metacognition.
+Our MoA method significantly outperforms the original Qwen1.5-110B-Chat on harmlessness, robustness, correctness, efficiency, factuality, common sense, insightfulness, completeness.
+Additionally, MoA also outperforms GPT-4 Omni in terms of correctness, factuality, insightfulness, completeness, and meta-cognition.

 Please feel free to contact us if you have difficulties in reproducing the results.

 ## Credits

 Notably, this work was made possible by the collaborative spirit and contributions of active organizations in the AI field.
 We appreciate the efforts of Meta AI, Mistral AI, Microsoft, Alibaba Cloud, and DataBricks for developing the Llama 3, Mixtral, WizardLM 2, Qwen 1.5, and DBRX models.
 Additionally, we extend our gratitude to Tatsu Labs, LMSYS, and KAIST AI for developing the AlpacaEval, MT-Bench, and FLASK evaluation benchmarks.

 ## License